agile-ts/documentation/docs/main/StyleGuide.md

 In the `store.ts` file we instantiate the Agile Instance (`Agile`) and define all Agile Sub Instances (`MY_TODOS`).
 In addition, all actions (`updateTodo()`, `toogleTodo()`, ..) and if you are using Typescript, interfaces (`TodoInterface`) are located here.
 If you are wondering why in the hell should I write the global States uppercase.
 Well, it has a simple advantage.
-You can easily differ global and local States.
+You can easily differentiate between global and local States.
 ```ts
 import { Agile } from "@agile-ts/core";
 import reactIntegration from "@agile-ts/react";